zaynethedev/Index/README.md

 Lets you create a checkpoint and teleport to it.

+### Disable Wind Barrier

+Disables all wind barriers.
+Credits to defaultuser0 for the help.

+### XRay

+A mod that allows you to see other players through walls.

-## There are a total of 13 mods on this mod panel.
+## There are a total of 15 mods on this mod panel.

 ## Disclaimer
 This product is not affiliated with Another Axiom Inc. or its videogames Gorilla Tag and Orion Drift and is not endorsed or otherwise sponsored by Another Axiom.
 Portions of the materials contained herein are property of Another Axiom. ©2021 Another Axiom Inc.